srinathsai/Movie-recommendation-using-Apriori-algorithm/README.md

 Yes they are valid and how they are valid or how much it would increase the sale is the interesting topic dealt by Aprirori algorithm.

 ### What is Apriori algorithm? :-
+It is one of the data mining algorithm in which rules of association are formed which are nothing but suggestions of arrangement in markets or movies that can be watched. ***(here apriori algorithm is used in later case)***.

+## Methodolgy :-